 The Commissioner of MaineDOT is responsible for ensuring the implementation of MaineDOT's Title VI program.
 The Civil Rights Director, on behalf of the Commissioner, is responsible for the overall management of the Title VI program.
-The day-to-day administration of the program is undertaken by the Civil Rights Director who serves as the Title VI Coordinator, under the supervision of the Chief Legal Counsel.
-The Title VI Coordinator has, direct access to the Commissioner.
-The Civil Rights Director has lead responsibility for coordinating the administration and implementation of the Title VI and related statutes program, plan and assurances.
+The day-to-day administration of the program is undertaken by the Civil Rights Office, under the supervision of the Chief Legal Counsel.
+The Civil Rights Office has, direct access to the Commissioner.
+The Civil Rights Director has lead responsibility for coordinating the administration and implementation of Title VI and related statutes program, plan, and assurances.
 The Civil Rights Director delegates some Title VI duties to the EEO Officers and to Title VI Liaisons in program areas.
-The Liaisons work with the Director to administer the Program in their respective areas.
-See Organizational Chart attached as Appendix B.
+The Liaisons work with the Civil Rights Office to administer the Program in their respective areas.
+See Organizational Chart attached as Attachment 3.